Kir1201/FirstProject/README.md

 --------------------

 given an essay <br>
-output the frequency of occurrence of words in a descending order<br>
+output the frequency of occurrence of words in descending order<br>